-The ICI program has been enabling customers to save on their GA cost for almost a decade.
+The ICI program has been enabling customers to save on their GA costs for almost a decade.
 In the beginning, when only very large, 5MW+ consumers could participate, predicting peaks was easy.
-What was once an easy to manage program now requires Data Science and AI expertise to be successful.
+What was once an easy-to-manage program now requires Data Science and AI expertise to be successful.
 In 2020, with the increased number of ICI participants and embedded energy resources like generators and battery storage coming onto the grid, predicting the top 5 coincident peak hours is increasingly difficult.
 While the IESO Power Data website displays Ontario Demand data, attempting to use this as a top 5 peak hour prediction is very risky.
 The IESO projected hourly data is only updated a few times a day, often after the peak has already passed.
 A more sophisticated method of peak predictions is required.

 Read on to learn why AI is a necessity for predicting the Top 5 Peaks.

 Reason #1: The model needs to be purpose-built to predict peaks

 The IESO’s Ontario Demand projection is built to ensure there is enough supply on the grid at all times.
 Because of this, Ontario’s Demand projection from the IESO tends to overestimate electricity demand, meaning that relying on it to predict peaks will lead to more curtailment events.
 Additionally, the IESO model is only updated a few times a day.
 As embedded generation and curtailment activity on the grid change the demand, this may not be reflected in the projection.